Culinary Workers Union: Politics

 The union is an influential supporter of Democratic politicians and causes in the state of Nevada.
 Jon Ralston has credited its voter education and turnout operations for Democrats' statewide, state legislative, and congressional victories in 2016, 2018, and 2020, and for maintaining many of these gains in 2022.
 According to The Nevada Independent, the union is "among the most singularly powerful political forces in Nevada" and is a "key cog in the [Reid] machine."
+However, the union has endorsed Republicans, notably Lori Rogich.

 In January 2008, the union endorsed Illinois Senator Barack Obama over New York Senator Hillary Clinton during the 2008 Democratic caucuses.

 In February 2016, the union declined to endorse either Clinton or Vermont Senator Bernie Sanders during the caucuses, and later endorsed Clinton when she became the Democratic presidential nominee.
 She lost the general election to Donald Trump on November 8, 2016, though she won Nevada.

 Yvanna Cancela, the political director for the union, was appointed to the Nevada Senate in 2017, and later became chief of staff to Nevada governor Steve Sisolak.

 In December 2018, Bea Duran, a grievance representative for the Culinary Workers, was appointed to the Nevada State Assembly.

 In February 2020, the Union once again declined to endorse a candidate for that year's caucuses.
 Their decision came after it circulated a flyer among members criticizing Sanders and Massachusetts Senator Elizabeth Warren's support for single-payer healthcare, which it argued would leave members with worse benefits.
 Some union leaders reported receiving threats after the flyer was published.
 Despite this warning, a majority of the union's members caucusing at one casino in Nevada voted for Sanders.

+In January 2024, Vice President Kamala Harris visited Las Vegas to meet with members of the culinary union in what was billed as a "celebration" following the negotiation of the five-year contract with casino employers in the city.
+Harris thanked workers for "making a difference in the lives of people who you may never meet".
+She was joined by Labor Secretary Julie Su, alongside a host of Nevada politicians who also spoke at the event.
+Many union members attended and wore bright red T-shirts, hats, and sweatshirts bearing the messages “Vegas Strong” and “One Job Should Be Enough.”